Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Conclusions

 As lensing data improve, it becomes more important to take into account systematic effects like the perturbations due to galaxies in the environment and along the LOS.
 Our results show that if we want to do ``precision lensing,'' the environment and LOS cannot be ignored.

-To understand and quantify how the ENV/LOS affects lensing, we have generated 3-D mass distributions based on photometric and spectroscopic observations.
-We then ray trace through these mass models to generate lensing observables.
-In these calculations, we self-consistently include the contribution from a smooth mass background, for the first time allowing us to account for mass (in)completeness and voids.
-We then fit the lensing observables with three types of models: Lens-Only models that ignore the environment, Lens+Shear models that take the common approach of fitting external shear as a free parameter, and our 3-D Lens models that treat ENV/LOS galaxies in the tidal approximation but include all non-linear effects from having mass at different redshifts.
+To understand and quantify how the ENV/LOS affects lensing, we have generated mass distributions based on photometric and spectroscopic observations.
+We then ray trace through these beams to generate lensing observables.
+In these calculations, we self-consistently include the contribution from a smooth mass background, for the first time, allowing us to account for mass (in)completeness and voids.
+We then fit the lensing observables with four types of models: Lens-Only models that ignore the environment, Lens+Shear models that take the common approach of fitting external shear as a free parameter, the Lens+3D Tides models that treat all of the ENV/LOS galaxies using the tidal approximation, but include all nonlinear effects from having mass at different redshifts in the ``3D Tidal Tensors'', and finally 3D Lens models that treat some ENV/LOS galaxies exactly, including higher-order terms.

-We find that perturbers in the foreground of the lens affect the lens potential more than those in the background for two different reasons.
+When considering the effects of individual perturbing galaxies, we find that perturbers in the foreground of the lens affect the lens potential more than those in the background for two different reasons.
 The first is that background perturbers are downweighted; a background perturber must be closer in projection to have the same effect as a foreground perturber.
-The second is that while background perturbers can be mimicked by a shear in the lens plane, foreground perturbers create non-linear effects that cannot be fit with a simple external shear.
+The second is that while background perturbers can be mimicked by a shear in the lens plane, foreground perturbers create nonlinear effects that cannot be fit with a simple external shear.

-Using our results based on individual perturbing galaxies, we define a quantity that we have termed the ``flexion shift'', $\Delta_3 x$ (eqs.\ \ref{eqn:backgroundd3x} and \ref{eqn:foregroundd3x}), that estimates the deviations in lensed image positions due to third order (flexion) terms and can be used to characterize the ENV/LOS contributions to the lens potential for an individual perturbing galaxy.
+Using our results based on individual perturbing galaxies, we define a quantity that we have termed the ``flexion shift,'' $\Delta_3 x$ (eqs.\ \ref{eqn:backgroundd3x} and \ref{eqn:foregroundd3x}), that estimates the deviations in lensed image positions due to third-order (flexion) terms and can be used to rank order the ENV/LOS contributions to the lens potential for an individual perturbing galaxy.